Scott Hallsworth

 Scott Hallsworth (born 12 July 1975) is an Australian chef, restaurateur and author.

 Hallsworth owns and is executive chef of restaurants in London.
 Hallsworth founded and ran three Kurobuta restaurants located in the city's Chelsea, Knightsbridge and Marble Arch areas until May 2017.

-Scott Hallsworth's flagship Japanese izakaya was in Kurobuta Marble Arch.
+Hallsworth's flagship Japanese izakaya was in Kurobuta Marble Arch.
 The original incarnation of Kurobuta London was located in Chelsea.
 In November 2015, Hallsworth opened his third Kurobuta, on the fifth floor of Harvey Nichols's Knightsbridge location.

 In March 2015, Hallsworth opened Joe's Oriental Diner on the site of the original Kurobuta Chelsea pop-up at 251 King's Road, Chelsea.

 Hallsworth opened Kurochan at the Mandarin Oriental in Bodrum, Turkey, in the summer of 2014.

 In 2015, he has been forced to turn off Kurobuta's neon signs saying “prostitutes available” and “sluts” in Japanese after angering women's rights campaigners and local Japanese journalists.